sai-ydev/mighty_iot/index.md

           sleep(1)
       ```
       3. The MicroPython terminals starts printing the UV index values.
 It is time to test it with a UV torchlight.
 Did the index values vary?
       **Note:** UV Torchlights can be harmful to the eyes.
-Care should be taken while handling a UV torch light.
-Do not make direct eye contact with the Uv torch light.
+Care should be taken while handling it and do not make direct contact.